 - May not be suitable for rooms where some natural light is required, such as your living rooms or kitchens.

-Installing Light-Filtering, Room Darkening, and Blackout Shades
+Installation Instructions for Light-Filtering, Room Darkening & Blackout Shades

 Installation of light filtering, room darkening, and blackout shades follow the same procedure.
 You will need to follow these DIY steps:

-- Hang the Shade: Once the mounting brackets are installed, attach the shade to the brackets by sliding it into place.
+Once the mounting brackets are installed, attach the shade to the brackets by sliding it into place.

-- Test the Shade Operation: Test the shade operation by pulling it up and down to make sure it works correctly.
+Test the shade operation by pulling it up and down to make sure it works correctly.

 - Make sure the mounting brackets, tracks, or other supports are firmly secured so there won’t be any shifting over time.